AI Prior Authorization Vendors: Infinitus vs SuperDial vs Neon Health vs Coral AI

 - Custom workflow requirements

-Weakness: Seed stage with six pharma brand customers and $6M raised.
+Weakness: Seed stage with six pharma brand customers and $6M raised per the September 2025 funding announcement.
 Custom-build model means slower time to value versus Infinitus.

 When to choose SuperDial